 Guilt.
 Doing or not doing something that goes against our values.
 It is a feeling that I behaved badly.
 The discomfort of cognitive dissonance can be a force for positive change.

 Humiliation.
 Someone belittled me, and I felt disgusted with myself and unworthy of connection, but it was unfair, and I didn’t deserve this.

 Embarrassment.
 Doing something that makes us uncomfortable while knowing others do these kinds of things too.
 The more sensitive we are to social norms and acceptance, the more susceptible we are to embarrassment.

 Belonging and Fitting In.
-Feeling loved and finding a sense of belonging is essential to well being because we are social animals.
+Feeling loved and finding a sense of belonging are essential to well being because we are social animals.
 True belonging starts with being true to ourselves and being who we are.
 Seeking approval and acceptance are the greatest barriers to belonging.
-Sacrificing who we are separates us, not only from others but ourselves too.
+Sacrificing who we are separates us, not only from others but from ourselves too.
 Our sense of belonging is proportional to our level of self-acceptance.